Alden Lakeland Rehab and Health Care Center

 Picking the right assisted living facility for an aging parent or relative can be a daunting task.
 You want them to receive the right level of assistance and medical care in a dignified way and keep them reasonably comfortable in their later years, but maybe you’ve heard rumors of unscrupulous caregivers neglecting or abusing vulnerable nursing home residents.
 How can you be sure your loved one will receive appropriate care in the hands of strangers?
 And if something does go wrong, how can you seek recourse?

-Levin & Perconti knows how heavy these questions can feel to the family of senior citizens who are in or entering nursing home care.
+The nursing home abuse lawyers at Levin & Perconti know how heavy these questions can feel to the family of senior citizens who are in or entering nursing home care.
 That’s why we seek to help families like yours find the best assisted living facilities for your elderly loved ones.

 820 West Lawrence